DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Eternity
 "Time halts at your command, freezing the battlefield in an eternal moment of stillness."
-- View the top 5 cards of your Combat deck.
+- View the top 5 Cards of your Combat deck.
 - Enemies do not perform Intention actions this turn.
 - Exhaust.